 Giants of Colmar Carrots

-Giants of Colmar carrots are characterized by their large size.
-They can grow up to two feet long and weigh up to four pounds.
+Giants of Colmar carrots are renowned for their large size, growing up to two feet long and weighing up to four pounds.

 Hercules Carrots